 Matt went to Williams College, graduating in 1994 with a degree in Political Economy.
 Matt was the Captain of the Williams College Rugby Club for his junior and senior year, which as you can imagine consumed nearly all of his spare time.

-Outside of work, Matt is delighted to spend time with his wife, Jessica, and their two children.
+Outside of work, Matt is delighted to spend time with his wife, Jessica, and their three children.
 He is the Chairman of the Board of the Williamstown Theatre Festival, a regional theater associated with Williams College.
 He is a Senior Advisor to Endeavor, an organization leading the global movement to catalyze long-term economic growth by selecting, mentoring and accelerating the best high-impact entrepreneurs around the world.
 Matt is obsessed with military history, and some day will write a book connecting the strategy and tactics of insurgency with what he has learned about entrepreneurship.